-Okay, paleo people—who’s planning to kick off 2019 with real, clean eats that are healthful, nomtastic, and Whole30®-compliant?
-It’s close to the New Year, which means it’s time to get ready for the January Whole30!
+Okay, paleo people—who’s planning to kick off the New Year by committing to a January Whole30®?
 This post is packed with tips and tricks on how to prepare for a successful Whole30!

 After all that we’ve been through this year, we’re all suffering the aftereffects of falling into a monthlong series of deliciously dangerous food traps.
 After all that eggnog-guzzling and cookie-chomping, it’s no wonder we’re waking up with some bloating, achiness, splotchy skin, and just a teeeeeny bit of extra padding.
 I think it’s about time to gear up again and get mindful about the foods we’re putting in our bodies.
 Wanna join me?

 Preparing for January Whole30

-Once again, starting January 1, I’ll be posting Whole30-friendly paleo recipes and tips EVERY DAY right here on Nom Nom Paleo!
-Some will be culled from my extensive archive of Paleo recipes, while others will be dishes that are brand-new to my blog.
+Once again, starting January 1, I’ll be posting new Whole30-friendly paleo recipes and tips right here on Nom Nom Paleo!
 Yes, I’ve done versions of this in years past, so if you’re too impatient to wait for this year’s edition, go check out my previous collections of Whole30 support and recipes.

 Stick with me this January, and I’ll stuff your brain with all sorts of hacks for surviving a Whole30, and keep you on track as you figure out how different foods affect your health and well-being.
 In January, you won’t ever be left wondering what to cook or eat next.